21BCS9957/tic-tac-toe-game/README.md

 ## Features

-- Classic 3x3 Tic Tac Toe gameplay
+- Classic 3x3 Tic Tac Toe gameplay with modern UI
-- Alternating turns between X and O players
-- Winner detection with victory announcement
-- Reset button to start a new game
+- Customizable player names
+- Score tracking system
+- Game status messages and turn indicators
+- Visual animations and highlighting of winning combinations
+- Sound effects for moves, wins, and draws
-- Responsive design that works on different screen sizes
+- Responsive design that works on all devices
+- "New Game" option to reset scores and player names
+- "Reset" button to start a new round

 ## Technologies Used

 - HTML5
-- CSS3
+- CSS3 with animations and transitions
 - JavaScript (Vanilla)
+- Web Audio API for sound effects

 ## How to Play

 1. Visit the [live game](https://21BCS9957.github.io/tic-tac-toe-game) or open `index.html` in your web browser
-2. The game starts with Player O taking the first turn
+2. Enter custom names for Player O and Player X (or use defaults)
+3. Click "Start Game" to begin
+4. The active player is highlighted and the game status shows whose turn it is
-3. Click on any empty square to place your mark (O or X)
+5. Click on any empty square to place your mark
-4. Players alternate turns until someone wins or the board is full
-5. If a player gets three marks in a row (horizontally, vertically, or diagonally), they win
+6. The first player to get three marks in a row (horizontally, vertically, or diagonally) wins
+7. When a player wins or the game ends in a draw, scores are updated automatically
-6. Click the "reset" button to start a new game at any time
+8. Click "Play Again" to start a new round or "New Game" to reset all scores

 ## Project Structure

-- `index.html` - Main HTML structure
+- `index.html` - Main HTML structure with game UI
-- `sat.html` - Original HTML file (duplicate of index.html)
+- `sat.html` - Original HTML file (kept for compatibility)
-- `js.css` - CSS styling for the game
+- `js.css` - CSS styling with animations and responsive design
-- `script.js` - JavaScript logic for game functionality
+- `script.js` - Enhanced JavaScript with player tracking and sound effects

 ## Screenshots